Sourdough Graham Crackers

 Begin by mixing together the dry and wet ingredients separately.

-• Dry Ingredients: In a small bowl, whisk together the whole wheat flour, salt, baking soda and cinnamon.
+• Dry Ingredients: In a small bowl, whisk together whole wheat or all-purpose flour, salt, baking soda and cinnamon.
 Set aside.

 • Wet Ingredients: Whip together the butter and brown sugar with a hand mixer until mixed.
 Add the sourdough discard and honey.
 Mix until light and fluffy.
-Add the vanilla extract and a little splash of the milk.
+Add the vanilla extract.
 Whip again until light and fluffy.

 Pour the dry ingredients on top of the wet ingredients and mix together with a spatula.
 If the dough is crumbly, add a little bit more milk until the dough comes together.
-It should not be sticky but will clump together to form a ball.
+If it’s sticky, add a little more flour until it clumps together and forms a ball.

 Refrigerate the Dough